 It’s important to note that hired and non-owned auto insurance does not cover commuting from home to work or any personal errands in vehicles your company does not own.

-Commerical Auto Insurance is a critical coverage for any business that makes use of vehicles for business purposes.
-Whether you own or lease company vehicles, or if you have employees who use personal vehicles for business purposes, it’s important, and often required, to purchase Commercial Auto coverage.
+Commercial auto insurance is a critical coverage for any business that makes use of vehicles for business purposes.
+Whether you own or lease company vehicles, or if you have employees who use personal vehicles for business purposes, it’s important, and often required, to purchase commercial auto coverage.
 Car accidents are common events, and property damage and personal injuries can result in incredibly costly lawsuits and damages.
 Obtaining coverage for your business vehicles is a key part of managing your company’s business risks.